Android 7.0 Nougat update arrives: when will you get it?

 Android One Android 7.0 update

 Android One devices occupy a particular sweet spot when it comes to Android updates.
-Because they run stock Android, Google handles firmware updates, meaning the Android One Android 7.0 update should arrive at the same time as it does for Nexus devices with both OTA and flashable factory image options.
+Because they run stock Android, Google handles firmware updates, meaning the Android One Android 7.0 update will arrive at the same time as it does for Nexus devices with both OTA and flashable factory image options.
+OTAs will likely take at least a few weeks or more to reach all Android One devices getting the upgrade, though the factory images should be right around the corner.

 When do you expect your manufacturer and carrier to get Android 7.0 into your hands?